 1969: Chicago’s bass player Peter Cetera has his jaw broken when he is set upon by four marines while watching a baseball game.

 1973: Britain sends in Royal Navy ships to protect fishing boats in the disputed Icelandic 50-mile zone.
 On the same day, Mary Tyler Moore wins the Emmy for lead actress in a comedy series for The Mary Tyler Moore show.
-Valerie Harper won for support actress in the same show.
+Valerie Harper wins for supporting actress in the same show.

 1975: Sculptor Dame Barbara Hepworth dies in a fire aged 72.

 1979: Elton John becomes the first western pop star to tour the USSR.